dtc111111/plgslam/README.md

 First you have to make sure that you have all dependencies in place.
 The simplest way to do so, is to use [anaconda](https://www.anaconda.com/).

-You can create an anaconda environment called `eslam`.
+You can create an anaconda environment called `plgslam`.
 For linux, you need to install **libopenexr-dev** before creating the environment.
 ```bash
 sudo apt-get install libopenexr-dev

 conda env create -f environment.yaml
 conda activate plgslam
 ```
 If desired, the Open3D package can be installed in the [headless rendering](http://www.open3d.org/docs/latest/tutorial/Advanced/headless_rendering.html) mode.
-This is useful for running ESLAM on a server without a display.
+This is useful for running PLGSLAM on a server without a display.
 We recommend to install from [this commit](https://github.com/isl-org/Open3D/tree/v0.15.1) as we observed bugs in other releases of Open3D.

 ## Run